verseles/SevenZip/README.md

 - [ ] Use tar to keep original file permissions and other attributes
 - [x] Encrypt and decrypt
 - [ ] Test files using 7z test command
-- [ ] Detect supported formats by the OS
+- [x] Detect supported formats by the OS
+- [x] Add built-in binaries for mac and linux
 - [ ] Use docker for PHPUnit tests

 ## Contributing